the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensing-hardware.md

 As mentioned before, this is not an accident.

-In broad terms copyleft licenses impose an obligation of reciprocity on users of any of the licensed items.
-If something is licensed under a copyleft license, then any derivative works need to be shared under the same rights.
-Note that it can make things difficult if you want to combine different elements having different copy-left licenses.

-Copyleft licenses do not prohibit the commercial use of the copyrighted content.
-It only prohibit you to place additional restrictions on the derivative work.

-Permissive licenses are those licenses that do not impose the reciprocity requirements.
-These licenses allow for the proprietary licensing of derivative works.

 #### Non-Hardware Native licenses

+For the software and documentation part of your hardware documentation package, you should use a corresponding license.
+Please refer to the description below {ref}`rr-licensing-hardware-multiple` and to the other sub-chapter of the licenses chapter.
+Usually, the CC licenses offer a spectrum of licensing for documentation and data, with the CC0 and CC-BY licenses being permissive open source licenses.

-The GNU(GPL) developed within the context of the open source software movement (by Richard Stallman) is a popular copyleft license.
+For software, the GNU(GPL) developed within the context of the open source software movement (by Richard Stallman) is a popular copyleft license.
-The CC-BY-SA license falls under open source copyleft licenses.
-Most copyleft licenses fall under open source licenses but not all open source licenses are copyleft.

- The CC licenses offer a spectrum of licensing with the CC0 and CC-BY licenses being permissive open source licenses.
- Creative Commons recommends that CC licenses should not be used for licensing software.
 The MIT license and FreeBSD license are also permissive licenses.

 #### Hardware Native licenses

 Due to the unique challenges faced when licensing open source hardware, licenses specifically tailored to be used with open source hardware have been created.
 The CERN Open Hardware License is a prominent member in this category with the [CERN OHL v2.0](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2/) license coming in three flavours:

 - the copyleft or strongly reciprocal CERN-OHL-S variant
 - the weakly reciprocal CERN-OHL-W variant
 - the permissive CERN-OHL-P variant.

 The aforementioned TARP Open hardware license is also a copyleft license, while the Solderpad Hardware License is a permissive license.

 The advantage of using the licenses developed specifically for hardware is that they try to address the peculiarities of licensing open source hardware.
 The CERN OHL v2.0 for example address the fact that there are different elements to an open hardware project and can be used for the software parts of the open hardware project as well, though CERN itself encourages the use of dedicated open source software licenses for those parts.

+(rr-licensing-hardware-multiple)=
-### How and where to add licenses
+### Multiple licenses for hardware
-The choice of license is a personal one based on the goals of the hardware project and the scope for collaboration and growth.
-However, structuring the project and adding the appropriate licenses to the different section is much more universal.

 Adopting the OSHWA certification regime to distinguish and apply the licenses is a good strategy.
 The certification considers four elements: a) the **hardware**, b) **software**, c) **documentation** and d) **branding**.
 Depending on the type of project and scope one or two elements might not be relevant but for the most part having a plan for all four is a good idea.

-The licenses used should generally be featured in the main page where the project is hosted.
-For example if GitHub is used, a license file should be added to the topmost layer of the repo along with a Readme file.
-The appropriate licenses should also attached to the different elements.
-For example the software license should be attached to the code, with the appropriate declaration at the start of any section.

-#### Hardware
+#### Hardware design and licenses

 This consists of the actual hardware elements of the project and utilising a license like a CERN OHL would be appropriate.
 This element consists of the functional parts of the “product”.
 In general, functional parts of an invention could be protected by a patent, but in our context the Open Hardware Licenses play that role.

 Since a patent has to be specifically applied for and given by the patent office of the country, the aspects that the open hardware licence actually protects can be uncertain.
-This does not mean there is no point to utilising such a license but simply that one must be mindful of their limitations.
+This does not mean there is no point to utilizing such a license but simply that one must be mindful of their limitations.
 The following line from the certification guidelines from OSHWA, gives a good perspective on the use of these hardware licenses, “It is best to think of hardware licenses as guiding tools for good actors, not ways to punish bad actors.”

 #### Software